PierrickCh/TextureAutoEncoder/README.md

-Please refer to code/config.py for described additional arguments.
+Please refer to code/config.py for described additional arguments such as the latent space dimension --nc_w.
 All the models, arguments and tensorboard logs for an experiments are stored under the same folder ./runs/name_of_the_experiment/

 ### Inference